cunarist/rinf/README.md

 # 👜 Applying Template

-This section assumes that you already have a Flutter project made with `flutter create` command.
-Use this Flutter project's folder as your terminal's working directory.

-Simply run this in the command-line.
+Simply run this in the command-line from your Flutter project's directory.

 ```bash
 dart run rust_in_flutter:apply_template